jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 Non-termination, exceptions & catch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In presence of non-termination or exceptions, linear functions may
+In the presence of non-termination or exceptions, linear functions may
 fail to fully consume their argument.
 We can think of it as: the
 consumption of the result of the function was never complete, so the
 consumption of the argument need not be either.
 However, because